demeett/media_probe_app/README.md

 - Dio: Used for making HTTP requests.
 Utilized to connect to the NY Times Most Popular API.
 Error checks were made.
 - GetIt: Used for dependency injection.
 Helps manage dependencies for services.
+- Json Serializable:It was used to create the model.
 - Cubit: Used for state management in the app.
 Cubits are employed to manage the news list and the content in the detail page.
 - Cubit Architecture: An implementation of MVVM architecture using Cubit.
 - Script.sh: The script.sh file was used to create the model.